OliverLemm/apex-visualizer/README.md

 # Apex-Visualizer
+## Release 21.2.4
+The APEX 20.1 Migration Page with major Deprecated and Desupported Checks has been added.

 ## Release 21.2.3
 On the new APEX 21.2 Migration Page Region Positions Above and Below added for the Check "5.1.2 Deprecated Region Positions".